 Enter a summary of hours for each supervision activity for each fortnight.
-Please submit this to your CCC support person when applying to sit the CCC exam.
+This may include clinical work with paediatric and adult patients, but an appointment must not be recorded twice, for example as Paediatric Certificate supervised hours and CCC supervised hours.
+Please submit this logbook to your CCC support person when applying to sit the CCC exam.
 It may also be requested quarterly by your CCC support person.

-Candidate Name:
+Candidate Name: Logbook Start Date:

-Logbook Start Date:
+-

 Supervisor Name: